krishnakadiyala/NPAcourse/labs/Lab_21_2_Postman_eAPI.md

 Scroll through the response object and take a deeper look.

 Note that **Status** code is 200.
-This is a standard HTTP Response code and tell us that everything worked.
+This is a standard HTTP Response code and tells us that everything worked.

 ![Response](images/postman-eos/response.png)

 ##### Step 11

-Change the command to `show interfaces` to get informations about available interfaces.
+Change the command to `show interfaces` to get information about available interfaces.

 ![Interfaces](images/postman-eos/interfaces.png)